Critical Practices for Anti-bias Education

 Student Jobs and Ownership of Classroom Space

 Many daily tasks can be done by students who, given the opportunity, may create new and interesting ways to approach them.
-Real-world lessons related to work and responsibility can be reinforced in a classroom. promoted for a job well done.
+Real-world lessons related to work and responsibility can be reinforced in a classroom.
+Students can apply for a position and be rewarded or promoted for a job well done.
 Some classroom jobs might involve passing out materials, documenting or taking notes, managing a classroom library, filing papers or helping with a bulletin board.
 The job of “peacemaker” can work nicely in classrooms where students have been trained in conflict resolution.
 Jobs in a responsive classroom can accommodate multiple learning styles such as artistic, kinesthetic and verbal.

 Many teachers, especially at the elementary level, seat or group students along gender lines.
 However, not everyone fits traditional gender categories.
 Some students may feel they are truly a different gender than their physical bodies suggest; others might not fit neatly into either the male or female identity category.
 Using gender-neutral categories or allowing students to choose the group with which they identify affirms the experiences of all students.